 Carina is an interdisciplinary social scientist with a background in human ecology.
 Her research focusses on knowledge co-production in climate adaptation and biodiversity conservation.
 Carina’s research examines the connections between science, policy and practice, and the capacities that enable effective and ethical decision-making in conservation governance.
 In her postdoctoral research, Carina worked closely with US federal agencies in southern Colorado to develop approaches that integrate climate adaptation into land management decision-making in the face of uncertainty.
 Her doctoral research examined the relationship between science and governance in large landscape connectivity conservation in Australia and North America.

-Carina sits on the board of the Society for Conservation Biology’s Oceania Chapter and is co-chair of SCB’s Global Social Media Committee.
-She is an active member of the IUCN World Commission on Protected Area’s Oceania section, Young Professionals Network and Mountains and Connectivity theme.
+Carina serves on the board of the Society for Conservation Biology’s Oceania Chapter and is co-chair of SCB’s Global Social Media Committee.
+She is an active member of the IUCN World Commission on Protected Area’s Oceania section Young Professionals Network and Mountains and Connectivity theme.

 Her research interests include knowledge co-production; the interactions between science, policy and practice; environmental governance; climate adaptation; and the theory and practice of transdiciplinary, interdisciplinary and integrative research.

 Carina has a PhD in Interdisciplinary Environmental Studies and a bachelor’s degree in human ecology from Australian National University, Canberra.Carina Wyborn